HackLab-Almeria/hacklabalmeria-telegrambot/README.md

-# HackLabAlmería RSS and Feeds parser
+# HackLabAlmería RSS and Feeds parser bot

+This is a very simple Telegram bot for automagically feeding HackLab Almería Telegram channel and group with some of the community activity.

 ## Requirements: